atridadl/loadr/README.md

 A lightweight REST load testing tool with rubust support for different verbs, token auth, and stats.

-Example:
+Example using source:

-`go run main.go -rate=20 -max=100 -url=https://api.example.com/resource -type=POST -json=./data.json -token=YourBearerTokenHere`
+1. `go run main.go -rate=20 -max=100 -url=https://api.example.com/resource -type=POST -json=./data.json -token=YourBearerTokenHere`

+Example using binary:

+1. go build
+2. `./loadr -rate=20 -max=100 -url=https://api.example.com/resource -type=POST -json=./data.json -token=YourBearerTokenHere`

 Flags:

 - `-rate`: Number of requests per second.
 Default is 10.
 - `-max`: Maximum number of requests to send.
 If 0, there is no limit.
 Default is 0.
 - `-url`: The URL to make requests to.
 Default is "https://example.com".